benjaminbialy/benjaminbialy/README.md

 My abandoned [side project](https://recall-jade.vercel.app/) has around 1300 users and was built with Next.js and Tailwind.
 It's taking on the big players such as Quizlet in the online educational tools space.

 Looking for a web developer?
 I'd love to help you out.
-Feel free to shoot me an email at benjamincbialy@gmail.com.

-Also find me on [Upwork](https://www.upwork.com/freelancers/~010e8c3f713dce417d) and [StackOverflow](https://stackoverflow.com/users/16295769/benjamin-bialy).
+Feel free to shoot me an email at benjamincbialy@gmail.com or find me on [Upwork](https://www.upwork.com/freelancers/~010e8c3f713dce417d).

 ## Languages and Tools
 <div align="center">